GPU Cloud Comparison Report: Neoclouds for AI Infrastructure

 Overview

 Nebius spun off from Yandex N.V. in 2024 following Russia-related sanctions pressures.
-The company repositioned from a search conglomerate to a dedicated AI infrastructure provider, led by Yandex co-founder Arkady Volozh.
-In December 2024, Nebius raised $700M from NVIDIA and Accel, followed by $1B in debt financing in June 2025 for global expansion.
+The company repositioned from a search conglomerate to a dedicated AI infrastructure provider, led by Yandex co-founder Arkady Volozh, and trades on Nasdaq as NBIS.
+In December 2024, Nebius raised $700M from NVIDIA and Accel, followed by a string of larger raises through 2025 and 2026.

 Infrastructure